 Learn Singapore’s war history at Fort Siloso

-Also, visit Fort Siloso Skywalk, a 11-storey high, 181-meters long Skywalk trail with scenic view among the treetops.
-Admission is free for both the Skywalk and Fort Siloso
+Do not miss the Fort Siloso Skywalk, a 11-storey high and 181-meters long Skywalk trail with scenic view among the treetops.
+Admission is free for both the Skywalk and Fort Siloso.

 Awed at Singapore’s most luxury estate at Sentosa Cove

-If you haven’t heard of it yet, Sentosa Cove is where the rich people build their dream houses.
+If you haven’t heard of it yet, Sentosa Cove is where the rich build their dream houses.
 There are also luxurious serviced-apartments for rental and hotels for luxurious tourists.
 So, don’t be surprised if you see hundreds of yachts parking at the dock here.
-To get here, you can take either of the 2 shuttle buses: Sentosa Cove shuttle bus ($2 per ride) from VivoCity, or Sentosa Bus B (free) from Sentosa’s Beach Station.
+To get here, you can take either 1) Sentosa Cove shuttle bus ($2 per ride) from VivoCity, or 2) Sentosa Bus B (free) from Sentosa’s Beach Station.
 Alternatively, you can also follow the jogging trail from Palawan Beach by following the sign.

 Have fun at the beach